querkmachine/FSFrontEndDocs/authoring-guidelines/writing-css-sass.md

 We use [BEM (Block, Element, Modifier) syntax](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) for authoring CSS.
 I’d totally recommend reading that article for the full picture, but here’s a gist:

-**Blocks** are individual modules, like a call to action or a styled list. <mark>Blocks should be self-contained</mark> and able to be dropped anywhere with little to no extra effort (for this reason it’s a good idea to avoid applying specific dimensions, margins or paddings to them).
+*Blocks* are individual components, like a call to action or a styled list. **Blocks should be self-contained** and able to be dropped anywhere with little to no extra effort.
+For this reason it’s a good idea to avoid applying specific dimensions, margins or paddings to them.

 A block will simply be a class name.